indirect/andre.arko.net/content/post/2025-10-02-jj-part-2-commands.md

 ### jj rebase / squash

 The rebase command works like you would expect, but better.
 You can rebase a  single change to a different place with `jj rebase -r id --insert-before A`, or rebase a change and all it’s descendants with `jj rebase -s id --insert-after B`.
 You can even rebase an entire branch automatically with `jj rebase -b @ --destination C`, moving every ancestor of `@` that is not an ancestor of `C` into a new chain of commits descending from `C`.
-I do all of these constantly in git, and it’s much more involved.
+I did all of these constantly in git, and it’s much more involved.

 The squash command is just a clear, single command for the common git operation where you move a diff into a commit or move a diff out of a commit, by change ID and/or filename.